Introduction

 - THE MED of paths that are received from a neighbor with a MED of 4,294,967,295 are considered valid and are inserted into BGP table with effect to Codes fixed for Cisco bug ID CSCef34800.

-- Paths received with no MED are assigned a MED of 0, unless you have enabled bgp bestpath med missing-as-worst
+- Paths received with no MED are assigned a MED of 0, unless you have enabled bgp bestpath med missing-as-worst.

-, the paths are assigned a MED of 4,294,967,294.
+If you have enabled bgp bestpath med missing-as-worst, the paths are assigned a MED of 4,294,967,294.

-, the paths are assigned a MED of 4,294,967,295 with effect to Codes fixed for Cisco bug ID CSCef34800.
+If you have enabled bgp bestpath med missing-as-worst, the paths are assigned a MED of 4,294,967,295 with effect to Codes fixed for Cisco bug ID CSCef34800.

-command can also influence this step.
+- The bgp deterministic-med command can also influence this step.

 Refer to How BGP Routers Use the Multi-Exit Discriminator for Best Path Selection for a demonstration.